 In my opinion, I appear organized because I don’t own a lot of junk.
+You set yourself up to win when you can keep a home tidy due to owning less.
 And let’s be honest – the goal isn’t to appear to be anything.
 My goal is simply to have less so there’s less to manage.
 If you’re always trying to get organized, you’ll always have a mess to clean up.
 If you minimize, you save hours of work and effort to enjoy what matters most in life.

 The way I see it, you and I have two choices: